grubtub19/sveltekit-website/src/routes/blog/5-waseda.md

 ![A building named The Knot]($lib/assets/blog/5-sky6.png)
 ![The building right nextdoor]($lib/assets/blog/5-sky7.png)

-I'm really proud of how these shots came out.
 I've been experimenting a lot more with angled shots and I think I nailed it today!

 # Fujifilm X-T50 (Silver)

-I've been wanting to buy a real camera for a long time, so while I'm in Shinjuku since it's known for it's camera stores.
-Took me a while to find it in silver. big W for valorant!!
+Shinjuku is known for it's camera stores, so I thought it was the perfect place to find the camera I've been meaning to buy.
+I bought the Fujifilm X-T50 in Silver.
+It's got a 40MB sensor and good film simulation, so it's everything I've ever dreamed of. big W for valorant!!

 ![Val in a mirror at BicCamera]($lib/assets/blog/5-camera.png)
 ![Map Camera on every floor]($lib/assets/blog/5-camera2.png)